Gerbar0420/Gerbar0420.github.io/_posts/2024-03-13-cvProject.md

 ## Introduction

 The research aims to target specific sources of pollution to reduce their emissions, thereby improving air quality and lowering the incidence of diseases.
-I focused on Douliu area, and proposed two pollution sources **Sea salt spray** and **Industrial processes** along with other six variables together contributing 84% explanation of P1 concentration.
-The result shows that increasing a unit of **Sea salt spray** turns to an 0.62 unit increasing in P1 concentration holding other variables unchanged while
+The following analysis will focus on Douliu area, and the result shows that two pollution sources **Sea salt spray** and **Industrial processes** along with other six variables will have 84% explainability of P1 value.
+The result also shows that increasing a unit of **Sea salt spray** turns to an 0.62 unit increasing in P1 value holding other variables unchanged while increasing a unit of **Industrial processes** turns to an 0.04 unit decreasing in P1 value holding other variables unchanged.

 - **Input**